What Is a Talent Pool?

 Access to passive candidates

-Talent pool is one of the best proactive approaches to establish contact with passive candidates.
+The talent pool is one of the best proactive approaches to establishing contact with passive candidates.
 Passive candidates term refers to those workers who would like to change their current position but are not actively seeking jobs nor replying to job offers.
 They qualify as the best existing and biggest workforce on the labour market, representing 70% of the global workforce.

 The best way to reach out to them is through your employees’ referrals.
 Since your current employees often know qualified workers who are in the same industry and are unsatisfied with their current job positions, they can share the company’s job offers within their networks and make referrals of the most suitable candidates for open positions.
 As a result, your talent pool will expand up to 10 times thanks to employee referrals.